fpelaezt/devops/Docker/docker-certification/Docker Deep Dive + Study Guide.md

     - Push/Pull requires the entire image to be transferred
   - Linux APK
     - Use the no-install-recommends to avoid unwanted packages
+- Facts
+  - Docker daemon have a priority to avoid kernel kill it when there's a memory issue
+  - Docker containers doesn't have that priority
+  - Limits can be set at Memory, CPUs or GPUs

 ## Compose